Dr Alyssa Alcorn

 Prior project supervision at undergraduate and masters’ level has included topics related to applying the neurodiversity paradigm to develop educational materials, autistic children and social interaction, and designing/evaluating technologies for autistic users.

 I also offer professional training related to neurodiversity awareness and the neurodiversity paradigm.
-Audiences have included NHS Fife, the University of Edinburgh, the National Autistic Society, Middletown Centre for Autism (NI), and West Lothian Local Authority.
+Audiences have included NHS Fife, the University of Edinburgh, the National Autistic Society, Middletown Centre for Autism (NI), Local Authorities in England and Scotland, and the Autism Society of Newfoundland and Labrador.